wwarby/walker/README.md

 - Flame icon by [Those Icons](https://www.flaticon.com/authors/those-icons) from [www.flaticon.com](https://www.flaticon.com/free-icon/fire_483675)

 ## Changelog
+- 0.6.0
+  - Fix missing settings
+  - Add setting to show speed instead of pace
+  - Added support for several new languages
 - 0.5.0
   - Use larger fonts where possible on all devices
   - Make daily steps and calories text darker on white backgrounds